 Sub-Saharan Africa contains both positive and negative trends.
 Economically, the region has some real bright spots.
 Over the course of a decade, ending in 2013, Africa had six of the ten fastest-growing economies in the world; in 2014, that figure increased to seven of the world's ten fastest.14 Yet looking ahead, Sub-Saharan Africa faces several enormous challenges, including managing the world's highest population growth rates.
 In 2014, the United Nations revised its population forecasts upward, noting that fertility in the region has not declined as rapidly as it historically did in Latin America and Asia.
 It now forecasts that Sub-Saharan Africa's population will not stabilize before 2100.
-The consequences of this forecast are extreme; the UN considers it likely that Nigeria's population alone will exceed five hundred million people in 2100, with the possibility of a number closer to one billion.
-15 African countries must be able to translate this demographic growth into economic bounty while maintaining the integrity of their natural ecosystems, or their populations will overwhelm their natural resources and governing capacities.
+The consequences of this forecast are extreme; the UN considers it likely that Nigeria's population alone will exceed five hundred million people in 2100, with the possibility of a number closer to one billion.15 African countries must be able to translate this demographic growth into economic bounty while maintaining the integrity of their natural ecosystems, or their populations will overwhelm their natural resources and governing capacities.
 This task will be difficult for many African countries.
 However, the optimistic take is that if African countries can productively employ their large working-age populations, their demography can become a source of strong economic growth, as occurred during the twentieth century in Europe, the United States, and Asia.
-By midcentury, Africa will certainly have the workforce; one in four workers globally will be African.16 example, Saudi Arabia's King Abdullah University of Science and Technology and the United Arab Emirates' Masdar City are major projects designed both to attract scientific and technological investment to the region and to build national capacity in these areas.
-17 More broadly, like Africa and Latin America, the region contains a youthful, and often entrepreneurial, population that is highly connected to the global economy through information and communications technologies (ICTs).18 For example, there are some ninety million Internet users in the region, representing 40 percent of its population.
-In some places, Internet usage is far higher; the UAE is expected to be the first country in the world with 100-percent household broadband Internet access.19 There is no guarantee that the efforts by Gulf leadership, and by entrepreneurial individuals across the Middle East, will succeed in diversifying economies away from the energy sector or in building knowledge economies.
-For that matter, there is no guarantee that these countries will continue to prosper, given the region's many security problems.
+By midcentury, Africa will certainly have the workforce; one in four workers globally will be African.16

 Finally, while the Middle East is beset by growing conflicts and simmering rivalries, it also contains much dynamism.
 Some Arabian Gulf countries, for instance, have been investing in highly advanced platforms designed to help them shift to knowledge economies.
-For
+For example,